inconshreveable/mousetrap/README.md

 mousetrap is a tiny library that answers a single question.

-On a Windows machine, was the process invoked via the command line or by someone double clicking the executable?
+On a Windows machine, was the process invoked by someone double clicking on the executable file while browsing in explorer?

+### Motivation

+Windows developers unfamiliar with command line tools will often "double-click" the executable for a tool.
+Because most CLI tools print the help and then exit when invoked without arguments, this is often very frustrating for those users.

+mousetrap provides a way to detect these invocations so that you can provide more helpful behavior and instructions on how to run the CLI tool.

 ### The interface

 The library exposes a single interface:

-    func InvokedFromCommandLine() (bool, error)

-On Windows, when a command line program is "double-clicked" from the explorer, the terminal closes immediately after program termination.
-Because the default behavior of most programs is to print the help and exit when invoked with no arguments, this leads to an extremely poor user experience for users unfamiliar with command line tools. mousetrap provides a way to detect these invocations so that you can provide a helpful error message.
+    func StartedByExplorer() (bool)